shuftipro/RESTful-API-v1.3/on-site_without_ocr/on-site_without_ocr.md

 ## Status Response

 The Shufti Pro Verification API will send a JSON response if a status request is made.
+Make sure to validate the request by [generating signature](#response-signature) and matching it with **sp_signature** value from response header.

 * <h3>reference</h3>
 	Your unique request reference, which you provided us at the time of request, so that you can identify the response in relation to the request made.